TAM-DS/The-Data-Center-Revolution/README.md

 ---

 ## 🚀 The Technology Stack
 - Leveraged SQL Server for data extraction, Python for advanced analytics, and Tableau for intuitive visualization to decode complex patterns — delivering actionable insights.
+Included the cleaned, ready-to-plug-and-play data set.

 ### Core Visualizations
 ```